twolfson/if-i-were-to-build-a-startup-web-app/README.md

 ## Context
-I've decided to leave NCX at the end of May 2023.
+I decided to leave NCX at the end of May 2023.

-I've had some lingering architectural questions (outside of NCX, but full-time focused) that I feel would best be solved through exploration.
+I had some lingering architectural questions (outside of NCX, but full-time focused) that I feel would best be solved through exploration.

 The last time I publicly documented my architectural preferences was through open sourcing Find Work in December 2019.